Campeones de la Paz: Mexican non-profit TRASO is using sports to promote peace

 "It's possible to help these programs, and connect with the kids and families in the ring or on the field of play — language barriers don’t matter," Payne says, reflecting on the trip.

-CAPAZ is one of the first Latin American organizations to use the UpActive activity management platform, as well as UpMetrics premium data solutions.
-Since its implementation, they feel that they’ve made a big a step forward as they professionalize and standardize their processes.
+CAPAZ is one of the first Latin American organizations to use UpMetrics data analytics platform.
+Since the implementation, they feel that they’ve made a big a step forward as they professionalize and standardize their processes.

 Data Makes a Difference